 Appointed Local Leader of Education in 2017, she has developed a highly successful ‘Developing Effective Support in Mathematics: TA Toolkit’ 6-month training package, working alongside Yorkshire Ridings Maths Hub and STEM; is a published author of ‘Hands-On Maths’; and has worked internationally as a mathematics consultant, working with schools across the UK, Channel Islands, and in Dubai.

 James graduated with a Geography degree in his hometown of Cambridge and went on to complete his PGCE at Nottingham University.
 He began his teaching career in North London and progressed to various leadership roles in Cambridgeshire, including four years as Assistant Headteacher.

 Recognised by the local authority as a lead practitioner, James worked with schools across the county to improve the quality of teaching and went on to write whole-school curriculums.
 A keen data analyst, James has also designed and implemented whole-school data and assessment frameworks.

-James moved to Dubai in 2017 and joins Kings' School Nad Al Sheba from Kings' School Al Barsha, where he was Assistant Headteacher.
+James joins Kings' School Nad Al Sheba from Kings' School Al Barsha, where he was Assistant Headteacher.

 Raza graduated with a BA (Hons) in Philosophy from The University of York and went onto complete a Master’s degree in Religious Studies from the School of Oriental and African Studies, University of London.
 He completed his PGCE in his hometown of Bradford and was awarded his Master’s degree in Education in 2018.